Jock McHale: Recognition

-In 1996, Jock McHale was inducted into the Australian Football Hall of Fame and then was elevated to legend status in 2005.
+In 1996, Jock McHale was inducted into the Australian Football Hall of Fame, and was elevated to Legend status in 2005.

 Since 2001, the premiership coach is awarded the Jock McHale Medal, in honour of McHale's brilliant coaching record.
 The AFL has retrospectively made this award to each premiership coach since 1950, the year after McHale retired as a coach.

 Crime novelist Kerry Greenwood wrote the 1991 short story The Vanishing of Jock McHale's Hat.
 It was adapted into a season 2 episode of Miss Fisher's Murder Mysteries, titled "Marked for Murder", which aired in 2013.

-1930 Grand Final
+1930 grand final

-The AFL officially recognises McHale as having coached 714 games and eight premierships, but it is a matter of some historical controversy that the 1930 Grand Final and premiership are credited to McHale's statistics.
-McHale had coached the team throughout that year and into the week of the Grand Final, but he was absent on the day of the Grand Final, having fallen ill with influenza days before the game.
+The AFL officially recognises McHale as having coached 714 games and eight premierships, but it is a matter of some historical controversy that the 1930 VFL grand final and premiership are credited to McHale's statistics.
+McHale had coached the team throughout that year and into the week of the grand final, but he was absent on the day of the match, having fallen ill with influenza days before the game.
 Club treasurer Bob Rush performed the match-day coaching duties in his place.
 For many years, Rush was credited with having coached the game; but, after a decision in 2014 by the AFL's historians, McHale is now credited as Collingwood's sole coach in the game.

 Death

-Jock McHale died of a heart attack on 4 October 1953, aged 70, at his home in Coburg, only a week after Collingwood had won its first premiership in seventeen years.
-He is buried with his wife Violet, son James, and daughter Mary.

-McHale is buried at Coburg Cemetery, Preston, Victoria.
+McHale died of a heart attack on 4 October 1953, aged 70, at his home in Coburg, only a week after Collingwood had won its first premiership in seventeen years.
+He is buried with his wife Violet, son James, and daughter Mary at Coburg Cemetery in Preston, Victoria.
 His grave is included in a self-guided heritage walk at the cemetery, and information about his life is available on a sign posted at his graveside.